elemental-lf/benji/docs/source/restore.rst

     +---------------------+-------------+------+-----------------------------------------+----------+------------+-------+-----------+------+

 The name will be the same as the original *version*.
-The snapshot will start with the prefix *nbd-cow-* followed by the *version* UID followed by a timestamp.
+The snapshot will start with the prefix *nbd-cow-* followed by the *version* UID followed by a timestamp to uniquely identify this COW *version*.

 The COW *version* will automatically be marked as protected by Benji to prevent removal by any automatic retention policy enforcement configured.
-This ensures the new *version* won't be destroyed accidentally.
+This ensures the new *version* will not be destroyed accidentally.
 To be able to remove the *version* the protection needs to be lifted with ``benji unprotect``.

+If ``benji nbd`` is called with the ``--discard-changes`` option any changes will not be fixated and will be discarded.
+The newly created COW *version* will be removed in this case.

 ..
-NOTE:: The new created COW *version* can be restored just like any other *version*.
+NOTE:: A newly created COW *version* can be restored just like any other *version*.
 Both the original and the
     COW *version* are independent from each other and each can be removed without affecting the other.

-When the ``-d`` option is specified, the changes will not be fixated and will be discarded.
-No new version will be created.
-This is useful for booting from a nbd disk without creating a new Version from the changes, like in backup restore tests.

 Restoring Invalid *Versions*
 ----------------------------